 But the most striking thing is that to most poor rural whites in Itawamba County, the racial questions seem irrelevant.
 They live in a white world.
 There are very few Negroes left on the land.
-The few who live in the county are clustered in little pockets outside the towns.
-Many do domestic work for middle class whites and end up with nicer homes than a great many of the rural whites.
-Furthermore, there is no KKK or Citizen's Council in the area.
-So, many of the whites can't see that Negroes have any particular problems and do-not understand this summer's ferment.
-Rather than sympathing with the Negro movement, they feel threatened by it.
+The few who live in the county are clustered in little pockets outside the towns, Many do domestic work for middle class whites.
+Burthermore, there is no KKK or Citizen's Council in the area.
+So, many of the whites can't see that Negroes have any particular problems and do not understand this summer's ferment.
+Rather than sympathizing with the Negro movement, they feel threatened by it.